juan-carlos-trimino/fin-finance/README.md

 ```
 where -var-file="../tf_secrets.auto.tfvars" sets values for potentially many input variables declared in the root module of the configuration, using definitions from a ***tfvars*** file.
 Use this option multiple times to include values from more than one file.

+<a id="terraform_apply"></a>
 This command executes the actions proposed in a Terraform plan.
+See [apply](https://developer.hashicorp.com/terraform/cli/commands/apply) for more information.
 ```
 $ terraform apply
 $ terraform apply -auto-approve